truevic/truevic/README.md

-# truevic is next coding language
+# truevic is next coding language by korean